Vlek/Handheld/README.md

   - Would-be-nice: Additional expansion storage via micro sd slot on outside of case

 - Controls:
-  - D-Pad or Analog Stick (Would prefer the stick)
+  - D-Pad or Analog Stick (Would prefer the stick, esp. with the button)
   - A, B, X, Y
     - With the GBA case, we can cut a circle for where the buttons would go and rotate them as the B and A buttons normally are too horizontal to feel comfortable to use if holes were poked for X and Y without any rotation.
   - Start
   - Select
-  - L and R triggers
+  - L and R bumpers
   - On/Off switch
     - With something hopefully like the GPi's shutdown script
   - Audio wheel
+  - Would-be-nice:
+    - L and R triggers

 - Case:
   - Must be able to hold all of the components inside